BobLuursema/pickle-cafe/README.md

 ## Backlog

-- Expose the TestCafé programming interface for projects.
-This can probably be done by using the `parameters` variable in `world.js`.
-- When the first before hook in the first scenario, the first before hook in the second scenario did not crash.
+- When the first before hook in the first scenario crashed, the first before hook in the second scenario did not crash.
 Even though the crash should have happened both times (close-mo-testen repository).
 I was messing around with an import, I think it has to do with that.